simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### Conclusion

 While working on [Simple Analytics](https://simpleanalytics.com), I'm constantly fighting the status quo by finding privacy-friendly ways of handling visitor data.
-There is way too little guidelines on how to actually prevent tracking in your own business.
+There are way too few guidelines on how to actually prevent tracking in your own business.

 I hope this article makes the web a bit more privacy-friendly.
 [Please let me know](https://github.com/simpleanalytics/blog/issues/new) which tips I should add.